How Stochastic Gold Indicator Works

 - The default price period used by stochastics gold oscillator indicator is 12.

-To look for 'overbought' region at the indicator's 80% stochastic gold trading oscillator mark is used
+To ascertain the 'overbought' zone, the stochastic gold trading oscillator mark set at 80% is employed.

 To look for 'oversold' region 20% stochastic gold trading oscillator mark is use.